 I suggest not using your digital device as a timer, instead use a digital watch or clock to countdown the time.
 This provides another layer of behavioural anchoring to the habit.

 Try not to get get frustrated or agitated if your mind wonders.
-It’s important to recognise before you begin, it will take time for your mind to become disciplined.
+It’s important to recognise before you begin, it will take time for your mind to become gently aware and disciplined.

 Remember, your mind has been a wonderer far longer than it’s been a meditator.